ebobrow/granularity/README.md

-# My experimentation
+# The Question

+Given a proof step, probably provided by a student, is there a way to give it to some automated theorem prover and with some weighted counting of its steps, judge whether the student's step is at an appropriate level of granularity?

+## Sub-questions

+Is granularity context-dependent and is there a way to parameterize that in our system?

+At what level are the steps taken by the theorem prover and is there a specific theorem prover that is most appropriate for this job?

+With what data do we test this?

+# Finding the right tool

 Tools like $\Omega\text{mega}$, Dialog, and Tramp, which reconstruct proofs at the assertion level, seem not to exist anymore.

 ## First thought: Observe the output of tactics like `lia` in Coq

 This seems not to be feasible.
-Even for a really trivial proof like $\forall x y, x + y = y + x$, the underlying proof script is
+Even for a really trivial proof like $\forall x, y, x + y = y + x$, the underlying proof script is

 <details>